FinMapp partners Bajaj Finance to launch fixed deposit feature

-FinMapp partners Bajaj Finance to launch fixed deposit feature2 min read .
-Updated: 26 Apr 2022, 05:03 PM IST
+FinMapp partners Bajaj Finance to launch fixed deposit feature1 min read .
+05:03 PM IST

 - FinMapp is offering an interest rate of 7.35% on the fixed deposit of app users